usa-m/usa-m/README.md

 Hi ...
 I’m @**_usama_** - a self-motivated learner

-Possessing background in engineering and with curious mind, I've interests 👀 in:
+Possessing engineering background and curious mind, have interests 👀 in:
   - Understanding Life and Nature
   - In-depth Controls
   - Real-life simulations - AR to VR spectrum